various images representing LTRC's focus areas

 This authorization is the second step toward obtaining an Asphalt Plant Inspector Certification.
 Dividing the certification process into obtainable tiers allows employees to contribute by performing tests for record.
 Employees may remain authorized testers or continue toward full certification.

-An Authorized Asphalt Concrete Plant Technician can perform the following tests for record under the supervision of a LADOTD Certified Asphalt Concrete Plant Inspector.
+An Authorized ACM Plant Technician can perform the following tests for record under the supervision of a LADOTD Certified ACM Plant Inspector.

 • DOTD TR304 Specific Gravity and Density of Compressed Asphalt Mixtures